AtulyaL/HackPrincetonSP22/README.md

 Thus, we present **Pton-Bot**!
 This is a bot that will ease out this process and make Course-Planning a fun, collaborative experience.

-<p align="center"> | <b>Pton-Bot</b>  -  Planning your semester and accessing undergraduage bulleting have never been easier! |</p>

 # 👀 What is Pton-Bot?

-**Pton-Bot** is a Discord Bot that can be used by any student to get information on courses, majors, and planning out their degree.
+**Pton-Bot** is a Discord Bot that can be used by any student to obtain information on courses and majors, and to plan out their degree.

 <br>